-In spring, up to seventy-five percent of Calanus glacialis population in the White Sea concentrates in the upper productive water layer, 0-25 m.
+In spring, up to 75 % of Calanus glacialis population in the White Sea concentrates in the upper productive water layer, 0-25 m.
 As it was described before, C. glacialis reaches CIV copepodite stage, starting from the egg during the first “summer” (e.g. spring and summer period) of its life cycle (Prygunkova 1974; Kosobokova 1998, 1999).
 It takes about 8-10 weeks to reach CIV copepodite stage from the egg (present study, Fig. 4a), but molting to CIV stage coincides with significant increase of the upper water layer temperatures.
 Meantime, CIV copepodites still need significant amount of food supply to store the lipids before the first winter (CIV).
 We tend to link the diel vertical migrations (DVM) in early and late summer, which are observed exclusively for CIV stages, by lack of food resources in deep layers, high energy requirements and thus by attempt of these copepodites to obtain necessary amount of energy.
 Feeding activity patterns and food spectra may prove such suggestion.
 The feeding activity of CIV copepodites stays nearly the same from March through September, which may indicate high-energy requirements for CV molting and overwintering as CIV copepodites.
 The FA analysis reveals high relative amount of both bacterial and dinoflagellate fatty acids, which may be consumed as dinoflagellates and particulate organic matter during second half of the summer period.
 The last is also supported by significantly low percentage of Chl. a consumed after the spring period ends.
 Omnivory and even predatory is described for arctic Calanus species, C. glacialis and C. finmarchicus (Perueva 1977a; Nejstgaard et al. 1997; Levinsen e al. 2000; Sato et al. 2002; Stevens et al. 2004 a, c; Basedow and Tande 2006; Castellani et al. 2008), with high impact of algal diet in a spring bloom conditions (Smith and Lane 1988; Koski 2007; Saage et al. 2008; Søreide et al. 2008) and significant amount of dinoflagellates in the diet (Madsen et al. 2001; Turner et al. 2001).
 The dynamics of relative total lipid content as well as high amount of structural lipids in CIV through all the year also exhibit high activity of this copepodite stage, comparing to undoubtedly “normally” diapausing CV copepodites and females.
 Such activity of CIV copepodites lays out of the scheme described for the high Arctic, when the feeding stops after the spring bloom ends (Levinsen et al. 2000).
 All these facts allow us concluding quite unfavorable conditions especially for CIV and, possibly, for CIII, copepodites through the summer period, which are, nevertheless, compensated by high food plasticity and diel vertical migrations.
 The daily feeding dynamics was observed in CIV copepodites of C. glacialis in the White Sea in late August also by Perueva (1977b, 1984) and in higher latitudes by Båmstedt (1984) and Cottier et al. (2006).
 High food plasticity of CIV copepodites of C. glacialis in the White Sea, when this species consumes dinoflagellates and even naupliar stages of copepods, was also described before (Perueva 1977a).
 Our data on experimentally obtained data on food spectra and marker FAs allow supposing that not only CIV, but also CV copepodites and females may consume non-algal food, when the algal resources are lacking, and thus complete the lipid storage successfully.
 Kosobokova (1990) supposed that energy accumulation in C. glacialis takes place in the spring and summer of the 2nd year; however, we tend to prolong this period in the White Sea for at least until the end of September for CIV copepodites.